 In Britain and Europe, the coat is in best condition from about November to February.
 Some foxes may begin to moult in late February, but most don't start until April and the protracted nature of the moult can lead to a “piebald” appearance during much of the spring and early summer.
 Often, breeding vixens begin to moult before barren vixens or males and can look very “tatty” or “mangy” for much of the late spring.
+Indeed, moulting foxes are frequently mistaken for animals infected with mange, but it's important to recognise that where the old coat is lost during a moult it is immediately replaced by new growth - sarcoptic mange results in bald patches that spread and the resulting skin often becomes injured as a result of repeated scratching.
 From late January or early February the hairs become brittle and the tips break, so the coat begins to lose its condition and worn patches may become apparent on the back and rump.

 “The coats of cubs do not undergo this change during their first year but continue to grow consistently as their bodies increase in size.
 Their first moult, during their second year, has little adverse effect on the youngsters.
 As they age, however, the moults tend to induce lethargy and apathy, causing them to sleep more, particularly in the hot summer weather when moulting begins.”